amalthomas2003/College-Placement-Cell/README.md

 -Python 3.7

--pip                       (Usually installed with python by default.Type``` pip --version ```in terminal to confirm the same.
-If not installed install pip)
+-pip                       (Usually preinstalled with python .Type``` pip --version ```in terminal to confirm the same.
+If not installed, install pip first)

 -Latest MySql